More people than you might imagine can avail themselves of the rights of European Citizenship

 before India 's annexation to

-retain Portuguese citizenship and, since Portugal 's nationality laws are
+retain Portuguese citizenship and, since Portugal Goa .
+Not

 only Portugal